Sussex outdoor cinemas

 Remembering the achievement of the Dunkirk evacuation, on the evenings of Wed 20 and Thurs 21 Sept, Studiocanal will present the premiere of a new restoration of Leslie Norman’s classic 1958 epic Dunkirk on the very beaches of Camber Sands where the film was shot.
 Besides the screening, you can enjoy 1940s themed entertainment, including food and drink of the era (hopefully no spam fritters), vintage costumes and set dressing, music and walkabout re-enactments.

 Heading into London?
-Luna Cinema has some prime locations for other summer film screenings including Greenwich Park, Hampton Court, Kensington Palace and Westminster Abbey.
+Luna Cinema also has some prime locations for other summer film screenings including Greenwich Park, Hampton Court, Kensington Palace and Westminster Abbey.